BroadcomMFD/broadcom-product-scripts/endevor/README.md

 ## Building a z/OS CICS Blockmode Application with Endevor®, Zowe, and Gen
 This [sample repository](../gen/gen-whitepaper-sample) contains the artifacts described in the [Building a z/OS CICS Blockmode Application with Endevor® and Zowe whitepaper](https://community.broadcom.com/mainframesoftware/communities/community-home/digestviewer/viewthread?GroupId=1513&MessageKey=7a3ba595-6432-48aa-93f4-f18206875d72&CommunityKey=4182c217-4789-4997-8f22-87de25983f6e&tab=digestviewer).
 There are Python scripts that you can use as-is or modify to better match your organization's DevOps practices.
 Also included are SCL templates (or skeletons) that show examples of processors you will need to have present in your organization's Endevor installation to successfully compile and link your Gen applications with Endevor.

-## Endevor - ISPF tools for Quick-Edit and Endevor
+## ISPF tools for Quick-Edit and Endevor
 This [ISPF sample project](ISPF-tools-for-Quick-Edit-and-Endevor) contains a collection of Field Developed Procedures, dependent upon on IBM's ISPF services and available to Quick-Edit and Endevor users on the mainframe.
 These tools can increase the productivity level of users on the mainframe, and in some cases render the Endevor experience to be closer to that of VS Code and Zowe users.

 ## Package Reporting